mmrl/dl/README.md

 #### 1. b) Package Manager

-Perhaps the simplest way to Install the latest NVIDIA drivers for Linux is through the [Package Manager](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation).
+As an alternative to the Run file, perhaps the simplest way to Install the latest NVIDIA drivers for Linux is through the [Package Manager](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation).

 For example with Ubuntu to install driver version 430: